 The patient can feel very tired from the effects of the virus.
 Rest is recommended for anyone suffering from the symptoms of the disease.

 Joint and muscle pain

 The Zika virus can cause pain and swelling of the small joints in the fingers and feet.
 Some patients also experience muscular pain.

 Zika virus illustration.
 Image Credit: Kateryna Kon / Shutterstock.com

 What to do about symptoms

 Patients with the symptoms of Zika are advised to do all they can to avoid spreading the disease further.
-They should try to repel mosquitoes by use of creams and lotions preferably including DEET.
-Also they should cover up in light-coloured clothing covering their arms and legs.
-Where possible they should also use mosquito nets to shield themselves from mosquitoes further.
+They should try to repel mosquitoes by the use of creams and lotions preferably including DEET.
+They should also cover up in light-coloured clothing covering their arms and legs.
+Where possible they should also use mosquito nets to shield themselves further from mosquitoes .